Changissnz/caricature_of_the_modern_American_savage_pt2/README.md

 Amazon.
 The reason why enterprises such as Wal-Mart and Microsoft did not immediately buy out Jeff Bezos is not that simple to state, although the factors of miscategorization of Bezos by both Microsoft and Wal-Mart on what Amazon really was cannot be discounted.
 What was Amazon?
-It was not a Windows copycat, it was not a proprietary version of Linux, and it did not have any infrastructure that could match Wal-Mart hardware, all of those smooth and polished products that one could not only touch but own with just the right amount of material capital.
+It was not a Windows copycat.
+It was not a proprietary version of Linux.
+And it did not have any infrastructure that could match Wal-Mart hardware, all of those smooth and polished products that one could not only touch but own with just the right amount of material capital.
 From a perspective, Wal-Mart was stuck in the Japanese perspective of production; the Japanese were computer hardware industrialists